All faculty and staff who do business with UC San Diego's suppliers must understand and comply with UC San Diego's policies for responsible buying.

 - Anti-Kickback Policy: Definitions and guidelines regarding UC's compliance with the federal Anti-Kickback Act of 1986.

 - Conflict of Interest/ Employee-Vendor Relationship: Guidelines for disclosure to the purchasing director when a personal (family) relationship exists between an employee and a vendor.

 - Incentives and Rebates: Definitions and guidelines for incentives and rebates offered by a supplier to encourage the purchase of goods or services.

 - Business and Financial Bulletin (BUS) 43: Purchasing policies set forth by the Regents of the University of California.

-The Procurement & Contracts director has the authority to review the conduct of any employee if it could involve non-compliance with the above guidelines.
+The Chief Procurement Officer has the authority to review the conduct of any employee if it could involve non-compliance with the above guidelines.
 In the course of a review, the Procurement & Contracts director may consult with Human Resources, the Office of Contracts and Grants/ Conflict of Interest, department management, and any other appropriate source.